ed0ard/CS2-Bot-Buy/README.md

 # CS2-Bot-Buy
 CS2-Smarter-Bot is a plugin based on CounterStrikeSharp that allows bots to buy everything and overhauls their economy logic.

+## Features
+1. Allow bots to purchase all weapons, including armor and defuse kits.

+2. Remove the restriction preventing bots from buying in the first round of each half (including overtime).

+3. Enable bots to drop weapons for teammates with less than $2800 when they have sufficient money.

+4. Overhaul bots’ economy management strategy.

+## Installation
+1. Download the latest BotBuy.zip from Releases

+2. Extract the folder and upload it to game/csgo/addons/counterstrikesharp/plugins on your server

+3. Restart your server

 ## Credits
 Inspired by [droyer57](https://github.com/droyer57)